 My works build on stories (either real or conjectured), along with my own observations and concerns for all the creatures that move within the shrinking environs they inhabit.
 Creatures moving between and over one another, hoping to survive the chaos of our self concerned lives, in the darkening illuminations of their own fading wilderness.
 Many prophetic artists, even as early as the 1870s, foresaw this fate, though surely not to the current levels of decimation.

-Still, even in 2014, powerful birds, vigilant panthers, wary gators, blackwater swamps, old cypress trees, are still managing to survive in Florida and in my paintings, along with back road citrus stands, and careening logging trucks.
+Still, even in 2014, powerful birds, vigilant panthers, wary gators, blackwater swamps, old cypress trees, still manage to survive in Florida and in my paintings, along with the back road citrus stands, and careening logging trucks.